-Based on ethnographic interviews, and police files, academic Felia Allum and artist Anna Mitchell seek to tell individual stories while also contributing to broader discourses of crime and victimhood.
-The four graphic stories cover cutting-edge issues in crime including county lines and British gangs, Nigerian human trafficking groups, Italian Mafia, and Albanian drug gangs, and all stories effectively and powerfully present the voices of those who are often voiceless and hidden in a more complex social and criminal phenomenon.
+Based on ethnographic interviews, and police files, academic Felia Allum and artist Anna Mitchell together seek to tell individual stories while also contributing to broader discourses about crime, power relations and victimhood.
+The four graphic stories cover cutting-edge issues in crime including County lines and British gangs, Nigerian syndicates, Italian Mafias, and Albanian drug gangs, and all stories effectively and forcefully depict the voices of those who are often voiceless and hidden in a more complex social and criminal phenomenon.

 This book is suitable for students and scholars in criminology, sociology, gender studies and comics studies, as well as for the general reader.